 Drain the pasta very al dente, it will complete the cooking in the pan, raise the heat to the maximum under the sauce and immediately pour the pasta starting to mix, without mistreating the pasta, for at least a minute.

 Add the parsley, turn off the heat and stir again a couple of times.

 Remove from the stove and, before going to the table, complete with cheese (for lovers of cheese in abundance, put a bowl on the table) And serve.

 All that remains is to distribute in the dishes and give us with a fork.

 - Recipe, text only: to print or download.

-- It may limit, but not too please, the use of oil in the preparation and then bring to the table a bottle of olive oil flavored with hot pepper (I have always in the pantry, prepared by me).
+- You can limit, but not too much, the use of oil in the preparation and then bring to the table a bottle of oil flavored with chilli (I always have some in the pantry, prepared by me).

 - Parsley: I often replace the parsley with the burnet which, in my garden, grows luxuriant.

-- If you want to propose a "vegan" version, I advise you not to just eliminate the pecorino cheese but to complete the dish, always in a pan already away from the fire, with a half spoonful of almond flakes.
+- Wanting to propose a "vegan" version, I recommend not just eliminating the pecorino but to complete the dish, always in the pan already off the heat, with half a spoonful of almond flakes.

 - I know you already know but ... repetita juvant: finished trafficking with chilli, it is convenient to wash and rub hands vigorously, perhaps with a toothbrush; and do not pass them on lips and eyes!